 Luckily, I knew that lack of sleep was the culprit and that if I could get my baby sleeping better, then our whole family’s situation would improve.

 I researched it all!
 Ferber, Weissbluth, Dr Sears, No Cry Sleep Solution (to name a few.)
-The problem was, all of these sleep training methods seemed to be one-size-fits-all.
+The problem was, all of these baby sleep training methods seemed to be one-size-fits-all.
 I needed quick results because I was at the end of my rope.
 But my daughter is sensitive and affectionate, so cry-it-out wasn’t a good option for her.

 I sat down with my husband and we came up with the perfect plan for our baby.
 We wanted to help her sleep well in a way that worked with her temperament.
-So we combined specific elements from different approaches, creating a customized sleep training plan just for her.
+So we combined specific elements from different approaches, creating a customized baby sleep training plan just for her.

 And it worked!
 Our whole family was sleeping through the night in less than one week.
 My husband then said to me “You have to help other people do this.
 You’re a nurse, you know the sleep science.
 Look how much better off our family is now that we’re sleeping well.”
 He was right.
 And that’s how Baby Sleep Made Simple was born.